 Just keeping unused credit cards open helps your credit by maintaining the total amount of credit you have available and preserving the length of your credit history.
 If you don’t use a credit card, your account will still get reported to the credit bureaus as being in good standing every month, assuming you have a $0 balance.
 This will continue to add positive information to your credit reports, helping your credit score.

 On the other hand, when you close a credit card, especially if it’s one of your oldest credit accounts or one that has a high credit limit, your credit score will likely suffer a bit.

 When It Is Better to Cancel Credit Cards

-Furthermore, despite the potential for credit-score damage, it’s important to remember that there a few situations in which it might be better to close unused credit cards rather than leave them open.
+Despite the potential for credit score damage, it’s important to remember that there are a few situations when it might be better to close unused credit cards rather than leave them open.
 If your unused credit card charges an annual fee, for example, and you don’t need your credit score in its best shape for a while, it’s probably best to save the annual fee and close the account.